 It remains to be seen when and if these proposals are implemented and the effect they will have on long term incentive plans.
 The response is nevertheless significant in showing that there is a growing consensus recognising the benefits of change in the design and structure of long term employee share schemes.
 Companies and their advisers will need to be abreast of these developments and ensure that plans and the related documentation are sufficiently flexible to allow them to be adapted as practice changes.

 Pett, Franklin & Co.
 LLP are experts in employee share schemes, executive incentives and share valuations.
-To find out more about we how we can help you or your client, please contact Stephen Woodhouse on email@example.com or call 0121 348 7878.
+To find out more about we how we can help you or your client, please call 0121 281 5798 or email email@example.com.